 The balance sheet of XYZ company is as follows:

-The reported statement of income for the current year is as follows:
+The reported statement of income for the 20X8 financial year is as follows:

 To find net income attributable to common shareholders, we needed to subtract the total amount of preferred dividends of $250,000.